BristolCompositesInstitute/RSE-Guide/code_for_readability.md

 Although this is a contrived example, it shows that now I understand _why_ we are switching between different functions.
-It is, of course, still possible that the comment's `5` becomes out of sync with the if statement value, however, because I know _why_ we switching I can more easily work out which value is correct (and update the wrong value).
+It is, of course, still possible that the comment becomes out of sync with the if statement value, however, because I know _why_ we switching I can more easily work out which value is correct (and update the wrong value).

 ## Miscellaneous